Primal therapy: Concepts

-Janov states that neurosis is the result of suppressed pain, which is the result of trauma, usually trauma of childhood origin.
+Janov stated that neurosis is the result of suppressed pain, which is the result of trauma, usually trauma of childhood origin.
 According to Janov, the only way to reverse neurosis is for the neurotic to recall their trauma in a therapeutic setting.
-Janov contends that the neurotic can thereby re-experience their feelings in response to the original traumatic incidents but can now express the emotions that at that time were repressed, thereby resolving the trauma.
+Janov contended that the neurotic can thereby re-experience their feelings in response to the original traumatic incidents but can now express the emotions that at that time were repressed, thereby resolving the trauma.

-Janov believes that there is only one source of mental illness (besides genetic defects): imprinted pain.
-He argues that this unitary source of neurosis implies that there can be only one effective cure: re-experiencing.
+Janov believed that there is only one source of mental illness (besides genetic defects): imprinted pain.
+He argued that this unitary source of neurosis implies that there can be only one effective cure: re-experiencing.

 Pain

 In primal theory, "Primal Pain is deprivation or injury which threatens the developing child.
 A parent's warning is not necessarily a Primal Pain for the child.
 Utter humiliation is...
 An infant left to cry it out in the crib is in Pain...
 It is not hurt as such which defines Primal Pain but rather the context of the hurt or its meaning to the impressionable developing consciousness of the child."

-Janov describes "Pain" as the pain that does not hurt because, as soon as the person goes into it, it becomes simply feeling.
+Janov described "Pain" as the pain that does not hurt because, as soon as the person goes into it, it becomes simply feeling.
 Most of the suffering is in the blockage or repression, not the Pain itself.

 Needs

-Janov believes that much of the pain of childhood is the result of needs going unmet.
+Janov believed that much of the pain of childhood is the result of needs going unmet.
 Drawing from earlier psychologists, he described his take on the basic needs in his books.
 "Our first needs are solely physical ones for nourishment, safety and comfort.
 Later we have emotional needs for affection, understanding and respect for our feelings.
 Finally, intellectual needs to know and to understand emerge."

-Janov asserts that when needs go unfulfilled for too long, pain is the result.
+Janov asserted that when needs go unfulfilled for too long, pain is the result.